 8. Members need to be physically healthy by taking care of their bodies, and have no significant contagious diseases.

 9. Members must have their earth plane life in order, be financially stable and responsible.
+Poverty is not a virtue in our religion.

 10. Members should not have chemical addictions: no smoking, drug dependency, or alcohol abuse.
 Drinking is good, drunkenness is not.
 Addictions are harmful to the person.

-Question: Do you charge for rituals?
+Question: Do you charge a fee for rituals or membership?

 Question: What about my husband/wife?
 Can he or she attend also?